Password Protect PowerPoint Presentations Using GroupDocs.Merger for Java

 Merger merger = new Merger("path/to/your/document.pptx");

-Step 1: Define File Paths and Password
+Step 1: Define source and output paths

-First, define the source and output file paths.
-Replace placeholders with actual directories.
+Replace the placeholders with your actual directories.

 String filePath = "YOUR_DOCUMENT_DIRECTORY/SAMPLE_PPTX";